RobertPrentner/robertprentner.github.io/_pages/cv.md

 Teaching Experience
 ======
+* *Introduction to Technophilosophy: Virtual Worlds*, Spring semester 2025, ShanghaiTech University.
+* *Can a Machine Be Conscious?* Spring semester 2025, ShanghaiTech University.
+* *The Case Against Reality: Neuroscience*, Consciousness, and AI, Fall semester 2024, ShanghaiTech University.
+* *History of Science and Philosophical Worldviews*, Fall semester 2024, ShanghaiTech University.
 * *Advanced Formal Methods in the Philosophy of Cognitive Science and Consciousness Studies*, LMU München, Germany.
 * *Schopenhauer: The World as Will and Representation*, LMU München, Germany.
 * *Introduction to Process Philosophy*, LMU München, Germany.